cleverdevil/squishy/README.md

   either MKV or MP4 with 4K, 1080p, 720p, and 480p respectively.
 * Customize and create profiles to let you dial-in your personal preferences by selecting custom resolutions, bitrates, and codecs such as HEVC and AV1.
+* Hardware acceleration support with automatic failover to software encoding when hardware acceleration fails.
+Configurable per transcoding profile to either allow or prevent failover based on your requirements.
 * Direct download links for your transcoded media that work with any browser or media player app.